 Steve Staunton is a former professional footballer and Irish Association footballer manager.
-Staunton earned an impressive 102 caps for the Republic of Ireland national footballer team.
+Staunton earned an impressive 102 caps for the Republic of Ireland national football team.
 Staunton was the captain of the team, and led them to the knock-out stage of the 2002 FIFA World Cup and earned his place in the FIFA Century Club.
-Staunton enjoyed a distinguished club career with Aston Villa and Liverpool.
+Staunton enjoyed a remarkable domestic career with Aston Villa and Liverpool.
 After retiring as a player, Staunton served as the Republic of Ireland national team coach, prior to Giovanni Trapattoni.
 Staunton also spent five months as the manager of Darlington, in League Two.

-Staunton made his debut for the Republic of Ireland in the 4-0 friendly win over Tunisia.
-Staunton then went to Italy with Jack Charlton’s squad as the Republic of Ireland competed in their first ever FIFA World Cup finals.
-Staunton, the youngest member of the squad, played in every match at left back, as the Republic of Ireland managed to progress to the quarter-finals, where they were unluckily beaten by the host nation.
+He made his professional debut for Ireland in a 4-0 victory against Tunisia.
+Staunton then went to Italy with Jack Charlton’s squad as the Republic of Ireland competed in their first-ever FIFA World Cup finals.
+Staunton, the youngest member of the squad, played in every match at left-back, as the Republic of Ireland managed to progress to the quarter-finals, where they were unluckily beaten by the host nation.

 Ireland’s competition ended once more in the second round when they lost agonisingly to Spain in a penalty shoot-out after the game had finished 1-1.
-Staunton announced his retirement from international football immediately afterwards, after setting a national record of 102 appearances.
-Staunton is the only player to have played in every single one of Ireland’s World Cup finals games.
+After setting a national record of 102 appearances, Staunton announced his retirement from international football.
+He is the only player to have played in every Ireland World Cup finals games.
 Additionally, it was on two occasions that he scored directly from corner-kicks.

 Contact the Champions Speakers agency to book Steve Staunton for your event today.
 Simply call a booking agent on 0207 1010 553 or email us at email@example.com for a free quote.